 Enforcing Clean Checkout

-Clean checkout is recommended if the checkout directory content was modified by an external process via adding new or modifying, or deleting existing files.
+Clean checkout is recommended if the checkout directory content was modified by an external process by adding new, modifying or deleting existing files.

 You can enforce clean sources action for a build configuration from the Build Configuration home page (Actions drop-down in the top right corner), or for an agent from the Agent Details page using the Miscellaneous section, the Clean sources on this agent option.
 The action opens a list of agents/build configurations to clean sources for.